 - By default all calculations take place within the \hysplit\working directory.
 The calculation created the trajectory endpoints file tdump.
 To turn this ASCII file into a graphic, open the Trajectory / Display / Trajectory menu.

 - This multi-entry Trajectory Display menu provides for several options, which will be discussed in more detail later as needed.
-For now, no changes are required and the tdump input file will be converted to a Postscript output file called trajplot.ps using the default map background file.
+For now, no changes are required and the tdump input file will be converted to a SVG output file called trajplot.html using the default map background file.

-- Pressing the Execute Display menu button will run the trajplot program and then open the Ghostscript viewer to display the trajectory graphic.
+- Pressing the Execute Display menu button will run the trajplot program and then open the default browser to display the SVG trajectory graphic embedded within the HTML output file.

 - If your simulation result matched the previous picture, then you should save the information contained in the Trajectory setup menu by selecting the Save as button from the trajectory setup menu and entering a file name such as